 If you move to Madrid, you’ll see that the Spaniards take their sports very seriously.
 From football, to padel, to cycling, there’s a sport for every athlete to enjoy here in Spain.
 Here at Citylife Madrid, we offer several different (free) opportunities for young people in Madrid to get together with other young people to play sports!
 Join our Citylife Sports Club Facebook page to meet other athletic individuals in Madrid.
 You can also stay active by joining our Sports WhatsApp to chat and create meet-ups with other sport lovers in Madrid!
 In addition, there are several different sporting events that occur throughout the year.
 Be sure to keep an eye out for these events!
+To read all about how you can get involved in sports in Madrid, while meeting new people, click here!
 Keep reading to discover the most popular sports in Spain.

 Like so many countries, the most popular sport here in Spain is football and it’s easy to see why.
 Real Madrid and Barcelona are both Spanish teams with some of the best players in the world (for example, Barcelona has Lionel Messi on their team!).
 In addition to Real Madrid, Madrid has another team, considered “the team of the people,” called Atlético de Madrid.
 This means, you’ll always be able to catch a soccer game in Madrid.
 The great weather and open-air stadiums make it a perfect spectator sport too.
 Even during the colder months, the stadium has large overhead heaters to keep spectators warm.
 The Spanish national side are one of the best in the world and boast players such as Andres Iniesta, Sergio Ramos and David de Gea.
 Would you like to play football in the very center of Madrid together with people from all over the world?
 Then join the Citylife International Football League here!